Feelings about the semi-formal dress code vary significantly between each person.

 Most weddings you attend are going to be semi-formal.
 But not all weddings are created equal.

 A spring or summer wedding is likely to be outside and in the daytime.
 Your suit or blazer can be light tones and light-weight fabric.
-You might look uncomfortable in heavy colors or material.
+You might look uncomfortable in heavy colors or materials.

 Add a colorful accessory to play up the lightness, such as a bright tie or pocket square.
 Your suit should be simple.
 Only play up one accessory.